On this page

 Draft a partnership agreement (vennootschapscontract) stating the agreements made about powers, equity, profit sharing, etc. Doing so clarifies how you will do business together.
 You can do this yourselves; a civil-law notary is not required.
 A legal adviser, lawyer or accountant can also help you with this.

 A general partnership is not a legal corporate entity.
 Therefore, as a general partner, you'll be personally liable for the VOF's debts, even if another partner is responsible for causing the debts.
 Creditors initially make a claim on the business's assets and, if these are insufficient, on your partner's, then your and even your spouse's personal assets.

 You can limit the effect on your spouse by drawing up a nuptial agreement.

-Be aware that a partner who enters into a general partnership after its formation is also liable for debts that arose before he or she joined.
-A new partner should therefore examine the VOF's accounts fully and assess its financial position very carefully before entering into the partnership.
+Be aware that a partner who enters into a partnership agreement after its formation is also liable for debts that arose before he or she joined.
+A new partner should therefore examine the VOF's accounts fully and assess its financial position very carefully before entering into the partnership agreement.

 It is, however, possible for new partners to make agreements with existing partners about how any pre-existing VOF debts should be split.
-Partners leaving the VOF remain jointly and severally liable for any debts incurred up to the point of leaving.
+Partners leaving the general partnership remain jointly and severally liable for any debts incurred up to the point of leaving.